JeremyWurbs/dosaku/README.md

 machine, where they will subsequently be run.
 And, definitely, only use services you both trust *and* understand how much money using them costs.
 There are no limits within Dosaku itself— so before you ask the OpenAIChat module to generate a hundred-thousand word novel, it would be a good idea to look at [OpenAI's pricing](https://openai.com/pricing).
-Currently, gpt-3.5-turbo costs $0.002 per 1k tokens and gpt-4 costs $0.06 per 1k tokens.
-That is, the standard gpt-4
-model with an 8k context may cost up to 48 cents per call.
-Using Dosaku to write standalone modules will make, at minimum, 5 calls to GPT, meaning a single *ponder* call (more on that later) may cost up to $2.50, *at minimum*.

-In practice, it is generally not nearly that expensive.
-Still, you are wholly responsible for how much money Dosaku spends on your behalf.
+By enabling services, you are indicating that you are responsible for how much money Dosaku spends on your behalf.

-Note that if you haven't signed up to a third party service, given them your credit card number, and copied the associated API key into your Dosaku config file, nothing in Dosaku will cost money and, hopefully, the worst that can happen is you download a model too big for your machine and crash it.
+Note that if you haven't signed up to a third party service, given them your credit card number and copied the associated API key into your Dosaku config file, nothing in Dosaku will cost money and, hopefully, the worst that can happen is you download a model too big for your machine and crash it.
 If you have done those things, however, because you e.g. want to use GPT-4 to power Dosaku, then you are completely responsible for how much money Dosaku spends using those services.

-Dosaku is made to be as autonomous as possible, and may be configured to make as many calls as required to fulfill a given user query.
-By continuing, you are implicitly acknowledging that you are willing to allow Dosaku to spend money through any services you have enabled (by providing an associated API key into your config file).
-Ultimately, you acknowledge that you are responsible for what Dosaku does and, if you don't like what it is doing, it is open source and, as such, you are free to change it to better suit your needs.

-With that, to continue place your OpenAI API key into your config file.
-You can test out Dosaku with the following gradio chat app.
+### Working with Dosaku

+Once you have obtained an OpenAI API key, you can create your own Dosaku app with something like the following:

 ```python
 import gradio as gr